ashiq24/BEENE/README.md

       """

 ```
-An example if provided here for calculating LISI metric from data [example_1.py](https://github.com/ashiq24/BEENE/blob/main/beene/example_1.py).
+An example is provided here for calculating LISI metric from data [example_1.py](https://github.com/ashiq24/BEENE/blob/main/beene/example_1.py).
 It is explained below.

 Importing beene package and other required modules for data loading, generation and preprocessing.
 The **beene.py** should in the same folder as your python script.
 ```python